 But there are other abuses.
 One of these is the weird mixture of Christianity and the Republican Party (I’m speaking of America, of course.
 I don’t know as much about other countries.).
 Sure, I can see the connection between anti-abortionists and the more or less biblical view (I say “more or less” because I’m not sure it’s wholly supported by scripture in the ways that anti-abortionists claim) that fetuses are persons and have a right to life.
 I can also see why they might oppose homosexuality because of the Bible.
 But I just don’t see what “small government” and the Tea Party have to do with Jesus.
 I don’t see why the Bible is seen as support for an ambivalent attitude toward racial minorities, nor why it would necessarily support a hard-line and rather cold approach to illegal immigrants from Latin America.
 I certainly don’t see why being a Christian would mean supporting weak gun-control laws, or less government oversight of Wall Street, or the “shoot first, ask questions later” approach to Iraq that Bush took, or the hatred of Obama rampant in the red states.

 It’s historical accident, of course.
 Most conservative people in America live in the countryside/South.
 In the country you don’t run into people of other ethnicities so much, you don’t like the idea of some government thousands of miles away filled with bureaucrats telling you how to run your farm and asking you to support some inner-city kid from Mexico (the South took this pretty far in the past, of course).
 You like the idea of standing up for yourself, not backing down from a fight.
 You also like hunting, and proudly serve in the military.
 You also think that people have a duty to be strong, for country people are strong, and weakness/poverty is a sin or at least a defect of some kind.
 Bleeding-hearts promote weakness.
 It also just so happens that America was more Christian in the past than it is now, and thus those with conservative bents will bend toward whatever happens to be traditional.
-But that connection is historical accident.
+But that connection is historical accident, or worse (Satan?).

 And the fact that it’s historical accident is made really vivid when you notice that the red states were mostly Democratic 50 years ago, back before Democrats started supporting the rights of minorities, when the Democrats favored a “states’s rights” agenda.
 It’s only with Kennedy and Johnson that the Democratic party started supporting the Civil Rights Movement, and it was with them that the South turned red*.
 And these same states connected their Christianity to their southernness and preference for the Democratic Party.